portlandcodeschool/primer/syllabus.md

 * Are you passionate about pursuing a career in web development?

 The Primer Basic is for students that may not be sure how to answer those questions.
 The average amount of time devoted to develop the skills taught in class is about an hour a day.
 Everyone learns differently.
-If you want to be good at something, you'll enjoy speidng time learning how to be good at it.
+If you want to be good at something, you'll enjoy spendng time learning how to be good at it.

 Upon successful completion of the Primer Basic class, every student will be ready to: